Ollama-Agent-Roll-Cage/oarc-crawlers/TERMS_OF_USE.md

 ## 7. Applicable Law

-This license shall be governed by and interpreted in accordance with the laws of [Insert Country/State].
+This license shall be governed by and interpreted in accordance with the laws of the United States of America.

 ---